-- 4. Please comment on employee's performance in the following skill areas, considering rank and experience:
+- 6. To be completed by Supervisor: Overall evaluation of employee performance.
+Please comment on employee's performance in the following skill areas, considering rank and experience:

 - Professional Skills and Knowledge

 - Communication and Interpersonal Abilities

 - Technological Skills and Knowledge

 - Analytical and Critical Thinking Skills

 - Supervisory, Management, or Leadership Skills

 - Commitment to Quality Service

-- 5. If any concerns in questions 1-4 indicate areas that need improvement, an action plan for improvement must be included below.

-- 6. Supervisor's Expectations for the Upcoming Year:

-Please print and sign after all sections of the form are completed.
+Please sign after all sections are completed.

 Employee: Date:

-The employee's signature above indicates that the p supervisor.
-It does not imply agreement with the co erformance review has been received and discussed with the mments or ratings given.
+The employee's signature above indicates that the supervisor.
+It does not imply agreement with the he performance review has been received and discussed with the e comments or ratings given.

 Supervisor: Date:

 Division Head: Date:

-Director: Date: